Peer effects in multi-layer networks: evidence from financial behavior

 Tags Financing- and Investment Decisions (Individual) | Propagation of Noise / Undesirable Outcomes | Social Network Structure | Theory

-Presidential address: social transmission bias in economics and finance
+Presidential address: Social transmission bias in economics and finance

 Authors Hirshleifer